GLOBAL MARKETS-Wall St drops for third day, dollar cuts losses

 In metals, gold edged up from a five-year low, though bearish investors were still hovering.
 Gold was last off 0.30 percent at $1,090.20 an ounce.

+Copper and aluminum slid to new two-week lows as speculators resumed selling on persistent concern about growing global surpluses and weakness in China.

-U.S. Treasury long debt yields dropped to two-week lows as investors sought a safe haven from Wall Street’s drop and slumping commodities prices.
-Benchmark 10-year Treasury notes were up 14/32 in price to yield 2.2695 percent, from 2.325 percent late on Wednesday.
-(Additional reporting by Caroline Valetkevitch in New York; Editing by Dan Grebler)
+U.S. Treasury debt prices climbed.
+Benchmark 10-year Treasury notes were up 10/32 in price to yield 2.2857 percent, from a yield of 2.325 percent late Wednesday.
+Yields on 30-year bonds dipped below 3 percent for the first time in two weeks.
+(Reporting By Michael Connor in New York; Editing by Nick Zieminski and Bernadette Baum)